eProsima/Fast-DDS-docs/README.md

 This repository provides a set of tests that verify that:

 1. The RST follows the style guidelines
-1. The HTML is build correctly
+1. The HTML is built correctly
 1. The C++ snippets compile against the library's version
 1. The XML snippets define valid configurations